 Farming and income are two crucial things in Path of Exile, and if you want to maximize your farming and income, you can use vendor recipes.
 However, there are many recipes that instead of giving you proper benefit are wastage of time.
 Therefore, I have spent quite some time finding which ones are the perfect ones, and here is a list of those useful vendor recipes which include flask, skill and map recipes.
-These are the ones that I used when I played Path of Exile, and I think you’ll enjoy knowing these as well.
 Let’s start with most common ones that some of you probably already know.

 I have two skill gem recipes that I want to show you here as well.